whobutsb/dotfiles/notes/vim.md

 ## Registers

 Registers are simply containers that hold text.
-They can be used in the manner of a clipboard for cutting, copying, and pasting text, or they can be used to record a macro by saving a sequence of keystrokes.
+They can be used in the manner of a clipboard for cutting, copying, and pasking text, or they can be used to record a macro by saving a sequence of keystrokes.

+Saving a register user: `"<char><motion>` - ie: `"kyy` - yank the line and save it to register y.
+Recall and paste it with - `"kp`.

+You can append to a register using the capital version of the char ie - `"Kyy`.

+View all of the registers with - `:reg[isters]`

+The system clipboard register is contained in `"+`.

+Register `%` contains the name of the current file, and register `#` contains the name of the alternate file.

+- `:echo @%` - dotfiles/notes/vim.md

+To put the current filename after the cursor use: `"%p`

 ## Scripting